lundeen-bryan/wireframe/README.md

 20.01 | Commit updated hero section
 20.42 | Changed the sizes to more modern look for the features aside section.
-21.36 | Had to darken the get section, finished up to footer section Git commit
+21.36 | Had to darken the get section, finished up to footer section Git commit 21.45 | In this section we start doing placeholder images, he recommends placehold.it but there is also a vscode addin you can use called [Placeholder Images](https://marketplace.visualstudio.com/items?itemName=JakeWilson.vscode-placeholder-images) by Jake Wilson.
+22.24 | Adding some placeholder images in the background and some interactivity to buttons 23.08 | Added button roll-over effect with linear-gradient color changes.

 [Back To The Top](#wireframeshtml)